KubriksCodeTN/densor_fork/NFC_harvester_battery_free/README.md

-# Densor NFC Harvester Battery-free
+# Densor with NFC-based Energy Harvesting from a Smartphone

 <img src="images/densor_assembled.jpg" width="500">

 This is the official public repository for Densor: An intraoral sensing platform.

-## About the project
+## About the Project

 This repository contains the design of Densor: an intraoral, actively powered, battery-free platform featuring multi-modal sensors and an extended lifespan.
 The repository consists of all components that make Densor:
 - [Hardware](https://github.com/TUDSSL/densor/tree/master/NFC_harvester_battery_free/hardware)